NativeScript/docs-v7/docs/ui/ng-components/ng-Chart/Axes/Types/categorical.md

 ## Getting Started

-When [RadCartesianChart]({% slug chart-types-cartesian %} "Read more about RadCartesianChart") visualizes **CategoricalSeries**, it needs an axis that can represent the different categories.
+When {% typedoc_link classes:RadCartesianChart %} visualizes **CategoricalSeries**, it needs an axis that can represent the different categories.
 The {% typedoc_link classes:CategoricalAxis %} is used to displays a range of categories.
 Categories are built depending on the **Category** value of the **CategoricalSeries**'s items.
 The axis is divided into discrete slots and each data point is visualized in the slot corresponding to its categorical value.

 #### Example 1: Categorical Axis